 It was the virus, not the lockdown

 The higher mortality rates in the approaching economic crisis will indeed be 100% attributable to the lockdown.
 The lockdown will undeniably have harmful effects on public health.
 That does not mean that you already see this reflected in the current mortality figures.
 The argument for this is that excess mortality was already almost double the RIVM figures before the fatal effects of the lockdown could play out.
-The lockdown can therefore not actually be the explanation for the higher mortality – and certainly not the only explanation.
+The lockdown therefore cannot actually be the explanation for the higher mortality - and certainly not the only explanation.

 Just as deadly as the flu of 2017-2018?